 We've conducted a specific Risk Assessment, and shared it within our team.

 We want to ensure that all our participants feel safe and happy to attend our courses.
-If you wish to wait a little longer or until next year to attend, that is perfectly fine, and your course will still be valid if you already have a voucher.

 PLEASE DO NOT ATTEND IF YOU HAVE HAD ANY COVID-19 SYMPTOMS WITHIN 7 DAYS

 Thank you again for your support and patience at this strange time!

 We look forward to having you in the forge soon, and any other queries please just ask.

 At Kingdom Forge we design and create high quality metalwork using a combination of traditional and modern techniques.
 From gates and railings to hand forged jewellery, there isn't much we can't do!